The 75th Emmy Awards: see the full list of winners

 Writing for a limited or anthology series or movie:

-Beef – Lee Sung Jin for ‘The Birds Don’t Sing, They Screech In Pain’
+Beef – Lee Sung Jin for ‘The Birds Don’t Sing, They Screech In Pain’ – WINNER

 Fire Island – Joel Kim Booster